 Why is this medication prescribed?

-Baloxavir marboxil is used to treat some types of influenza infection ('flu') in adults and children 12 years and older who weigh at least 40 kg (88 pounds) and have had symptoms of the flu for no longer than 2 days.
+Baloxavir marboxil is used to treat some types of influenza infection ('flu') in adults and children 5 years and older who have had symptoms of the flu for no longer than 2 days and who are otherwise healthy or are at high risk for developing influenza-related complications.
+Baloxavir marboxil is also used to treat some types of flu in adults and children 12 years and older who have had symptoms of the flu for no longer than 2 days and who are at high risk for developing influenza-related complications.
+It is also used to prevent some types of flu in adults and children 5 years and older when they have spent time with someone who has the flu.
 Baloxavir marboxil is in a class of medications called polymerase acidic endonuclease inhibitors.
 It works by stopping the spread of the flu virus in the body.
-Baloxavir marboxil helps shorten the time that flu symptoms such as a stuffy or runny nose, sore throat, cough, muscle or joint aches, tiredness, headache, fever, and chills last.
+Baloxavir marboxil helps to shorten the time that flu symptoms such as a stuffy or runny nose, sore throat, cough, muscle or joint aches, tiredness, headache, fever, and chills last.
 Baloxavir marboxil will not prevent bacterial infections, which may occur as a complication of the flu.

 How should this medicine be used?